 The positions of Chairman of the Board and Chief Executive Officer are presently separated at the Company.
 We believe that separating these positions allows our Chief Executive Officer to focus on our day-to-day business, while allowing our Chairman of the Board to lead the Board in its fundamental role of providing advice to, and independent oversight of, management.
 Our Board recognizes the time, effort and energy that the Chief Executive Officer is required to devote to his position in the current business environment, as well as the commitment required to serve as our Chairman, particularly as the Board's oversight responsibilities continue to grow.
-Our Board also believes that this structure ensures a greater role for the independent directors in the oversight of our Company and active participation of the independent directors in setting agendas and establishing priorities and procedures for the work of our Board retains the authority to modify this leadership structure as and when appropriate to best address the Company's unique circumstances at any given time and to serve the best interests of our shareholders.
+Our Board also believes that this structure ensures a greater role for the independent directors in the oversight of our Company and active participation of the independent directors in setting agendas and establishing priorities and procedures for the work of our Board.
+The Board retains the authority to modify this leadership structure as and when appropriate to best address the Company's unique circumstances at any given time and to serve the best interests of our shareholders.

 Our Board oversees the risk management activities designed and implemented by our management.
 Our Board executes its oversight responsibility for risk management both directly and through its committees.
 Our Board also considers specific risk topics, including risks associated with our strategic plan, business operations and capital structure.
 In addition, our Board receives detailed regular reports from members of our management team and other personnel that include assessments and potential mitigation of the risks and exposures involved with their respective areas of responsibility.
+Our Board has received regular updates on the evolving COVID-19 situation from and has discussed these updates with our management team, including with regard to our operations, clinical trial enrollment, financial position and liquidity, communications strategy and employee matters, among other items.
+As part of its risk management oversight, our Board has been working with our management team to identify and monitor COVID-19 related risks to our Company, and is involved in strategy decisions and other actions we are taking to mitigate risks related to the impact of COVID-19 on our business.

 Our Board may delegate to the Audit Committee oversight of our risk management process.
 Our other Board committees will also consider and address risk as they perform their respective committee responsibilities.
 Specifically, the Audit Committee receives regular reports from members of senior management on areas of material risk to the Company, including operational, financial, legal, regulatory, strategic and reputational risks.

 As part of its charter, our Audit Committee regularly discusses with management our major risk exposures, their potential financial impact on our Company and the steps we take to manage them.
 Our Compensation Committee assists the Board in fulfilling its oversight responsibilities with respect to the management and risks arising from our compensation policies and programs.
-Our Nominating and Corporate Governance Committee assists the Board in fulfilling its oversight as appropriate, including when a matter rises to the level of a material or enterprise level risk.
+Our Nominating and Corporate Governance Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with Board organization, membership and structure, succession planning for our directors and executive officers and corporate governance.
+All committees report to the full Board as appropriate, including when a matter rises to the level of a material or enterprise level risk.